abinayasangeetha/Norm-of-a-matrix/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+1. Import numpy module
-	1. Get the input matrix using np.array()
+2. Get the input matrix using np.array()
-        2. Find the 2-norm of the matrix using np.linalg.norm()
+3. Find the norm of the matrix using np.linalg.norm() np.linalg.norm(a,1) for 1-Norm
+              np.linalg.norm(a,2) for 2-Norm
+              np.linalg.norm(a,np.inf) for Infinity-Norm
-	3. Print the norm of the matrix in two decimal places.
+4. Print the norm of the matrix in two decimal places.
 ## Program:
 ```
 # Register No:ABINAYA S
 # Developed By:212222230002
-# 1-Norm of a Matrix
+1-Norm of a Matrix
 import numpy as np
 a=np.array(eval(input()))
 soln=np.linalg.norm(a,1)